 - Create a login I.D. and password for Cardinal Station.

 - Choose your classes on Cardinal Station after consulting with your advisor.
 Additionally, you should include alternate choices in case certain classes become unavailable.
 Be certain to consult the course registration information that was mailed to you.

 - Upload your Cardinal Card I.D. photo online.

 All applications are processed through the Office of Graduate Studies.
 If you have any questions regarding the application process and deadlines, please call 202-319-5057.
-For specific questions about the School of Theology and Religious Studies, please call us at 202-319-5683 or email the Assistant Director of Graduate Admissions.
+For specific questions about the School of Theology and Religious Studies, please call us at 202-319-5683 or email the Associate Director for Admissions and Graduate Programs.

 In general, students entering a master's level program in the School of Theology and Religious Studies may transfer up to six credit hours from courses taken at other institutions toward completion of their degree requirements.
 Students entering into doctoral studies may transfer up to 24 credit hours from courses taken at other institutions toward completion of their degree programs.
 The university requires that such courses be relevant to the degree program requirements, and that the courses be taken at institutions with accreditation from regional associations.
 Ordinarily, courses taken as part of a previously-completed degree program will not be accepted for transfer.